 6. Hedge against future tax hikes.

 Federal tax rates rose in 2013.
 Will they rise further in the future?
 There’s no way to know for certain, but the top tax rate remains far below its historical highs, and if you think it might go up again, a Roth IRA may make sense.

 A Roth IRA enables you to take out 100% of what you have contributed at any time and for any reason, with no taxes or penalties.
 Only earnings in the Roth IRA are subject to restrictions on withdrawals.
 Generally, withdrawals are considered to come from contributions first.
 Distributions from earnings—which can be taxable if the conditions are not met—begin only when all contributions have been withdrawn.

 8. If you’re older, you can continue to contribute as long as you work.

 As long as you have earned compensation, whether it is a regular paycheck or 1099 income for contract work, you can contribute to a Roth IRA—no matter how old you are.
 There is no age requirement for contributions, as there is for a traditional IRA, where you cannot contribute if you are older than age 70½—even if you have earned income.

-The younger you are, the more of a chance your income will be higher when you retire.
-For instance, if you’re under age 30, it’s likely that your income and spending, even during retirement, will be significantly higher than what it is now, at the beginning of your career.
+The younger you are, the more chance there is that your income will be higher when you retire.
+For instance, if you’re under age 30, it’s likely that your income and spending during retirement will be significantly higher than it is now, at the beginning of your career.
 And the greater the difference between your income now and your income in retirement, the more advantageous a Roth account can be.

-No matter what your age, since a Roth IRA may improve your tax picture, it makes sense to take the time to see if you would benefit from one, notes Hevert.
+No matter what your age, because a Roth IRA may improve your tax picture, it makes sense to take the time to see whether you would benefit from one, notes Hevert.
 The key is to discuss your situation with a tax or financial adviser to help you fully assess your situation.